charlieperson/CV/README.md

 #### Lead Developer at English Tutors Live
 ###### Lisbon, Portugal &emsp; February 2016 - Present
 - Our mission is to give anyone who wants to learn a language, their own personal teacher.
+- Major contributor in design sprint process, where we came up with the best way to set a foundation that could be scaled and built on by others without modification.
 - Built platform architecture that enables students to find a teacher that suits them, and enhance learning by allowing teachers to give students notes and homework upon completion of each class.

 #### Growth Hacker at Person & Partners Automotive Advertising
 ###### Austin, Texas &emsp; December 2013 - June 2014
 - Member of the lead generation team.
+- Observed the effect that altering different elements on landing pages had on analytics, adjusted accordingly, and brought the bounce rate down from 48% to 37% over six months for Greenway Dodge.
 - Decreased average lead cost from $3.47 to $2.68 for Greenway Dodge by experimenting with various search engine optimization, conversion rate optimization, A/B testing, and Google Analytics strategies.

 ## Education